Applying to Mason

 7) Confirm your intent to enroll.

-For Undergraduate and Transfer students, you must submit your enrollment deposit and follow the instructions included in your admissions package.
-Graduate students should use the link provided in your admission email to confirm your intent to enroll.
+Graduates: Use the link provided in your admission email to confirm your intent to enroll.
 Without this confirmation you will not be able to enroll in any courses.

-10) Take note of add/drop and tuition liability deadlines.
+11) Note add/drop and tuition liability deadlines.